-TobyMac’s, Son Truett Foster McKeehan, An Aspiring Rapper, Passes Away At 21
+TobyMac’s Son, Truett Foster McKeehan, An Aspiring Rapper, Passes Away At 21

 “Toby was traveling back from Canada and did not get home to be with his family until after midnight last night so there is no statement.
 We just ask that everyone please be respectful of their privacy during this time and allow them to grieve their loss.”

-TobyMac (real name: Kevin Michael McKeehan) grew up down the road from Washington, DC, and teamed up with Michael Tait and Kevin Max Smith to form dc Talk, one of the first Contemporary Christian Music acts to find success through rap.
+TobyMac (real name: Kevin Michael McKeehan) grew up down the road from Washington, D.C., and teamed up with Michael Tait and Kevin Max Smith to form DC Talk, one of the first Contemporary Christian Music acts to find success through rap.

-Truett, born September 4, 1998, appeared on various albums and songs produced by his father, either through his work with dc Talk or in his father’s later solo career, where he was credited as either “TruDog” or “TRU.”
+Truett, born September 4, 1998, appeared on various albums and songs produced by his father, either through his work with DC Talk or in his father’s later solo career, where he was credited as either “TruDog” or “TRU.”

 However, it seems as though Truett’s affinity for the Christian rap of his father had gone by the wayside at the time of his death.
 As Christian Post succinctly puts it, he was “not a Christian artist.”

 For example, one song, “I’m Not,” makes frequent references to alcohol and smoking.
 A photo on his Instagram page shows him making what appears to be a sexually-explicit gesture referencing oral sex.

 In fact, it appears as if Truett and his father may have been estranged at the time of his death.
 On his Instagram bio, Truett had written, “F*ck everybody grew up with.”